dwnstr/vehicle-docs/docs/Carcols.md

 </Kits>
 ```

 This will tell the carcols we are starting the options for the modkits.
-Once you have thise in place, on the line below the opening <Item> tag, we will now define the modkit name.
+Once you have this in place, on the line below the opening <Item> tag, we will now define the modkit name.
 This modkit name will allow the modkit set up that you will create be used anywhere as long as the vehicle & modkits are actively streamed.

 ### Step 3